nikopartanen/nikopartanen/README.md

 ### Niko Partanen

 I'm a linguist working primarily with the Uralic languages and language technology.
-I'm finishing my PhD in 2022, and plan to continue some of my current research collaborations after that as well.
 I have worked with different archives and memory organizations, and serve as the librarian and archivist of the [Finno-Ugrian Society](https://www.sgr.fi/en/).
 My research work has, besides linguistics, regularly addressed the use and digitization of archived materials.

 I work as an information specialist in [the National Library of Finland](https://www2.helsinki.fi/en/people/people-finder/niko-partanen-9113872).
 My work is primarily related to the minority language support in our digital services, especially for the Sámi languages spoken in Finland.